Pakhisingh/IPL-Analysis-Project/README.md

 # IPL Performance Analysis Project: Insights & Predictions 🏏

 # 🎯 Project Overview:
-Sports Basics is a sports blog company that entered into the market recently.
+- Sports Basics is a sports blog company that entered into the market recently.
-They wanted to get more traffic to their website by releasing a special edition magazine on IPL 2024.
+- They wanted to get more traffic to their website by releasing a special edition magazine on IPL 2024.
-This magazine aims to provide interesting insights and facts for fans, analysts and teams based on the last 3 years' data.
+- This magazine aims to provide interesting insights and facts for fans, analysts and teams based on the last 3 years' data.
-Using SQL, I delved into the last 3 years data to uncover key insights requested for both primary and secondary analysis.
+- Using SQL, I delved into the last 3 years data to uncover key insights requested for both primary and secondary analysis.

 # Dashboard

 ![image](https://github.com/user-attachments/assets/fdf37c81-f43c-463b-9d07-ceaedb3ed0b2)

+# Top 4 Qualifying Teams

 ![SQL Project IPL Analysis Presentation (1)](https://github.com/user-attachments/assets/627557a6-3ddc-4254-970d-b4af60428d37)

+# Top All-Rounders

 ![SQL Project IPL Analysis Presentation (2)](https://github.com/user-attachments/assets/9dabb889-1f49-4ca8-8fd8-3088aab47c42)

 # 📊 Data Overview: